wheelo/RooCode-Tips-Tricks/personal_roo_docs/normal/README.md

 | [Optimizing Context Usage](optimizing-context-usage.md) | Getting the most from Roo's memory | Advanced techniques for maximizing the efficiency of Roo's context window |
 | [Rooignore Configuration](rooignore-configuration.md) | Excluding files from Roo | How to use .rooignore files to control what files Roo can access |
 | [Task Management](task-management.md) | Organizing your conversations | Guide to managing multiple conversations and tasks with Roo |

-## Who Should Use These Guides

-These user-friendly guides are ideal for:
-- New users getting started with Roo Code
-- Users who want practical instructions without technical details
-- Anyone looking to understand what Roo can do and how to use specific features

-## Related Resources

-For more technical information about how these features work internally, see the corresponding documents in the [technical documentation](../technical/) directory.